PunGrumpy/octocatgpt/README.md

 # 🐙 OctoCatGPT

 OctoCatGPT is a GitHub Probot App that uses OpenAI's GPT-4 to provide AI insights on issues and pull requests.
-Whenever an issue is opened or a pull request is created or updated, OctoGPT automatically reviews the content and posts a comment with AI insights.
+Whenever an issue is opened or a pull request is created or updated, OctoCatGPT automatically reviews the content and posts a comment with AI insights.

 ## 🌟 Features